theopn/dotfiles/README.md

 > Terminal emulator

-Configuration includes Dracula color scheme and a borderless look.
+Configuration includes the Dracula color scheme and a borderless look.

 #### Mutt